sarahecarterphd/sarahecarterphd.github.io/_pages/about.md

 Researcher
 ======

 Too often, we feel like technology has a hold of us, rather than using it to live the lives we value.
 In my research, I explore how we can design technology in a manner that empowers us and puts us back in the driver's seat.
 In particular, I look at how we can design systems to help us make more value-centered decisions when interacting with technology.
-To do this, I take insights from philosophy concerning human autonomy and translate them into design criteria, taking cues from other disciplines such as the psychology of decision-making, HCI, and value-sensitive design.
+To do this, I take insights from philosophy concerning human autonomy and translate them into design criteria, taking cues from other disciplines such as the psychology of decision-making, human-computer interaction, and value-sensitive design.

 Teacher
 ======